mitchpaulus/neobem/doc/design_goals.md

         text editors.
      2. Provide GUI wrappers around the program.
      3. Provide an implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)

-- There must always be a sole commander-in-chief in charge of the language (Inspired by the [KISS Linux Guidestones](https://k1ss.org/guidestones)).

-  This language shall not be designed by committee.
-This does not mean feedback, feature requests, criticism are not welcome!
-  Contributions of all kinds are wanted.

-  This statement simply means that it is ultimately one person who determines the future direction of the language.

 And to be clear, these are the goals and driving principles, it doesn't